skypilot-org/skypilot/docs/source/reference/comparison.rst

 Being restricted to a single region/cloud with Vanilla Kubernetes has two drawbacks:

-1. `GPU availability gets reduced <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ because you cannot utilize available capacity elsewhere.
+1. `GPU availability is reduced <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ because you cannot utilize available capacity elsewhere.

 2. `Costs increase <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ as you are unable to